 The TYCHOS is built upon the unchallenged raw data collection of thousands of years of human study of the stars and planets.
 Hence, my model may simply be considered the natural evolution of Tycho’s work, enabled at last by a number of modern astronomical discoveries.
 It is the result of a fresh re-interpretation of ancient and modern astronomical knowledge, as well as a few lucky hunches of my own.
 I will humbly ask this world’s scientific community and all free-thinking people of integrity to carefully assess its principles with an open mind, devoid of prejudice and preconceptions.

 I am aware that you will naturally ask yourself the following question: “Why has no one seen or thought of all this before?
 And who is this impertinent fellow – without any academic credential to his name – having the gall to question the current, universally-accepted cosmic model?”
 All I can say is: please read on.
 Let your own mind decide whether the Copernican or the TYCHOS model works best for you, that is to say, for your inborn faculties of intuition and logical thought.
-As I dived into this cosmic research odyssey some five years ago (driven by sheer curiosity and an earnest passion for intellectual inquiry) I had no way to expect, even in my wildest imagination, that I would reach any solid conclusions worthy of your time.
+As I dived into this cosmic research odyssey in late 2012 (driven by sheer curiosity and an earnest passion for intellectual inquiry) I had no way to expect, even in my wildest imagination, that I would reach any solid conclusions worthy of your time.
 Yet, it now appears (to my pleasant surprise) that I was wrong about that.
 My best guess is that some lucky star has helped me along in what has certainly been the most enthralling discovery journey of my lifetime.

 Rudolf Steiner once wrote: